leynier/document-translator/readme.md

 ## Overview

-`document-translator` helps you translate documents while preserving their formatting.
+`doculingo` helps you translate documents while preserving their formatting.
 It currently works with Word files and aims to support additional formats in the future, making it ideal for projects that require multiple language versions without losing the original layout.

 ---